mtirado1/digger/README.md

 * No mushcode required

-* Exports to XML and mushcode
+* Exports to XML, JSON, and mushcode

 * Labels